sy425191/todo/README.md

 A jQuery powered task-manager website to Increase your work efficiency by adding, marking, deleting task.
 This task-manager is smart enough to remember your task for 72 years.

 ## Problem solved
 Human brain is like stack, and when a stack become full,, it kills background activity not knowing its importance.
-Managing task on a task manager makes this to easy.
+Managing task on a task manager makes this too easy.
 So a problem of forgeting task is solved

 ## Challenges
 Most of the task managers avilable on internet are paid and those which are free to use 'collect and sale your data'.
 The biggest chalenge is to minimize the operation cost of this task manager and provide users a true free and a true safe application.
 This challenge was solved by using cookies.